syncfusion-content/flutter-docs/Flutter/calendar/drag-drop and appointment resizing.md

 ## Disabling scroll when dragging appointment

-You can restrict the timeslot views auto scroll when the appointment reaches the start/end point of the view port in the timeslot views of calendar by using the [allowScroll]() property of [dragdropsettings]().
+You can restrict the timeslot views auto scroll when the appointment reaches the start/end point of the view port in the timeslot views of calendar by using the [allowScroll]() property of [DragDropSettings]().

 {% tabs %}
 {% highlight Dart %}